Oman Country Commercial Guide

 Overview

 Mining is one of the Omani government’s focus sectors under its economic diversification program.
 Oman’s mining industry has attracted increasing interest from both foreign and local operators as Oman was the first GCC producer and exporter of ferrochrome.
-MEM, and Minerals Development Oman (MDO), the government-backed mining and mineral processing firm are responsible for developing and driving investments to the sector.
+The Ministry of Energy and Minerals (MEM), and Minerals Development Oman (MDO) – the government-backed mining and mineral processing firm – are responsible for developing and driving investments to the sector.
 MEM’s Industry Development of Energy and Minerals unit focuses on developing the downstream processing of minerals and value-addition in-country instead of exporting unprocessed raw materials.

 The Law of Mineral Wealth of 2019 contains provisions relating to exploration and expropriation activities, as well as the types of permits and available concession agreements.
 The law provides for a minimum mining license period of five years, and flexible royalties.